heisand/NWN/README.md

 ## Using the wordnet
 It is possible to navigate the resource in the Protégé software.
 The software is available from their web site (http://protege.stanford.edu/).
+The wordnet can be loaded by selecting NWN.owl from the menu.

 ## Dataset
 `synsets.rdf`:  Declares the synsets.